Tanaykmr/nextjs-husky-prettier-starter/README.md

-This is NextJS starter pack initialised with Typescript, Tailwind, Husky, Prettier and EsLint
+This is NextJS starter pack initialised with Typescript, Tailwind, Husky, Prettier and ESLint

 ## Get Started

 ```bash
 yarn
 yarn dev